Mean field limit for disordered diffusions with singular interactions

-Theorem~\ref{theo:LLNpowerinfd} is a consequence of the two following propositions: \begin{proposition} Let fix $\alpha\in[0, d)$, $\gamma$ and $p$ defined in \eqref{eq:assgamma} and \eqref{eq:p} respectively.
-There exists a constant $C_{1}>0$ (that only depends on $p$ and $C_{0}$ defined in Lemma~\ref{lem:convsumRiem}) such that for all $K\geq 1$, $N\geq1$, $a\in\cD_{K}$ and $f\in\cC_{a}$ with $\N{f}_{a}\leq1$,
+Theorem~\ref{theo:LLNpowerinfd} is a consequence of the two following propositions: \begin{proposition} Let fix $\alpha\in[0, d)$, $\gamma$ and $p$ defined in \eqref {eq:assgamma} and \eqref{eq:p}, respectively.
+There exists a constant $C_{1}>0$ (that only depends on $p$ and $C_{0}$ defined in\vadjust{\goodbreak} Lemma~\ref {lem:convsumRiem}) such that for all $K\geq1$, $N\geq1$, $a\in\cD_{K}$ and $f\in\cC_{a}$ with $\| f \|_{a}\leq1$,

-Moreover, in the case where $a\in\cD_{N}$, the previous estimates are true for $K=1$. \end{proposition} \begin{proposition} Let fix $\alpha\in[0, d)$, $\gamma$ and $p$ defined in \eqref{eq:assgamma} and \eqref{eq:p} respectively.
-There exists a constant $C_{2}>0$ such that for all $K\geq1$, for all $a\in\cD_{K}$, for all $f\in\cC_{a}$ such that $\N{f}_{a}\leq1$
+Moreover, in the case where $a\in\cD_{N}$, the previous estimates are true for $K=1$. \end{proposition} \begin{proposition} Let fix $\alpha\in[0, d)$, $\gamma$ and $p$ defined in \eqref {eq:assgamma} and \eqref{eq:p}, respectively.
+There exists a constant $C_{2}>0$ such that for all $K\geq1$, for all $a\in\cD_{K}$, for all $f\in\cC_{a}$ such that $\| f \|_{a}\leq1$

-Moreover, in the particular case where $a\in\cD_{N}$, the previous estimates are true for $K=1$. \end{proposition} Let us admit for a moment Propositions~\ref{prop:initialcond} and~\ref{prop:martingale}.
-Then the result of Theorem~\ref{theo:LLNpowerinfd} is a straightforward consequence of the following proposition: \begin{proposition} Under the assumptions made above, there exist constants $C_{3}$ and $C_{4}$ such that for all $K,N\geq1$, one has:
+Moreover, in the particular case where $a\in\cD_{N}$, the previous estimates are true for $K=1$. \end{proposition} Let us admit for a moment Propositions \ref{prop:initialcond} and \ref {prop:martingale}.
+Then the result of Theorem~\ref{theo:LLNpowerinfd} is a straightforward consequence of the following proposition: